 The total number of neutrons counted in a measurement will depend on uninteresting factors.
-The least interesting of these is φ , the number of incident neutrons.
-Obviously the longer we count for, or the higher the incident flux, the more neutrons we will count.
-So we need to divide the measured neutron counts by a number, which indicates how many neutrons were available to be scattered.
+The least interesting of these are Δt , the time interval over which we count.
+Obviously the longer we count for the more neutrons we will count.
+So we need to divide the measured neutron counts by a scalar which indicates how many neutrons were available to be scattered.